shaik1002/biggitlabbomb/doc/development/cicd/index.md

 The `CreatePipelineService` receives the abstract data structure returned by the `YAML Processor`, which then converts it to persisted models (like pipeline, stages, and jobs).
 After that, the pipeline is ready to be processed.
-Processing a pipeline means running the jobs in order of execution (stage or `needs`) until either one of the following:
+Processing a pipeline means running the jobs in order of execution (stage or DAG) until either one of the following:

 - All expected jobs have been executed.